SECURITIES AND EXCHANGE COMMISSION

-We design and make semiconductors that we sell to electronics designers and manufacturers all over the world.
+We design and manufacture semiconductors that we sell to electronics designers and manufacturers all over the world.
 Our operations began in 1930, and we are incorporated in Delaware.
 With headquarters in Dallas, Texas, we have design, manufacturing or sales operations in more than 30 countries.
 Our two reportable segments are Analog and Embedded Processing, and we report the results of our remaining business activities in Other.
-In 2020, we generated $14.46 billion of revenue.
+In 2022, we generated $20.03 billion of revenue.

 For decades, we have operated with a passion to create a better world by making electronics more affordable through semiconductors.
 We were pioneers in the transition from vacuum tubes to transistors and then to integrated circuits.
 As each generation became more reliable, more affordable and lower in power, semiconductors were used by a growing number of customers and markets.
 This passion is alive today as we help our customers develop electronics and new applications, particularly in industrial and automotive markets.

 For many years, we have run our business with three overarching ambitions in mind.
 First, we will act like owners who will own the company for decades.
 Second, we will adapt and succeed in a world that is ever changing.
 And third, we will be a company that we are personally proud to be a part of and that we would want as our neighbor.
+Our ambitions are foundational to ensuring that we operate in a sustainable, socially thoughtful and environmentally responsible manner.
 When we are successful in achieving these ambitions, our employees, customers, communities and shareholders all win.

 As engineers, we are fortunate to work on exciting technology which helps our customers innovate to create a better world.
-Technology is the foundation of our company, but ultimately, our objective and the best metric to measure progress and generate long-term value for owners is the growth of free cash flow per share.
+Technology is the foundation of our company, but ultimately, our objective and the best metric for owners to measure our progress is through the growth of free cash flow per share over the long term.

-Our strategy to maximize free cash flow per share growth has three elements:
+Our strategy to maximize long-term free cash flow per share growth has three elements:

 The first element of our strategy is a business model that is focused on analog and embedded processing products and built around four competitive advantages.
 This business model is the result of a series of strategic decisions made over the years and that continue today.
 The four sustainable competitive advantages are a strong foundation of manufacturing and technology, a broad portfolio of analog and embedded processing products, the reach of our market channels, and diversity and longevity of our products, markets and customer positions.
 In combination, these four competitive advantages provide tangible benefits, are difficult to replicate and ultimately separate us from our best peers.
 Together, these competitive advantages help position TI in a unique class of companies capable of generating and returning significant amounts of cash for our owners.
 We make our investments with an eye towards long-term strengthening and leveraging of these advantages.

 The second element of our strategy to maximize free cash flow per share growth is disciplined allocation of capital.
 This spans how we select R&D projects, develop new capabilities like TI.com, invest in new manufacturing capacity or how we think about acquisitions and returning cash to our owners.
-Over a 10-year period from 2011 to 2020, we allocated $83 billion, which reinforces the importance of discipline in capital allocation.
+Over a 10-year period from 2013 to 2022, we allocated $87 billion, which reinforces the importance of discipline in capital allocation.
 The largest allocation over this period was to drive organic growth, which includes investments in R&D, sales and marketing, capital expenditures and working capital for inventory.
+In this period, we allocated just over $10 billion to capital expenditures.
+Going forward, we expect increased capital expenditures to be the largest driver of free cash flow growth over the next 10 to 15 years.
 Beyond that, we also allocated capital to dividends and share repurchases.
 Dividends are designed to appeal to a broad set of investors, and share repurchases are made with the goal of the accretive capture of future free cash flow for long-term investors.
-Lastly, we allocate to acquisitions for inorganic growth, which we last did in 2011 when we acquired National Semiconductor.
+Lastly, for inorganic growth, we allocate to acquisitions that meet our financial and strategic objectives.